Master in Addiction Counseling Program Guide

 The BLS projects 25% job growth in the field between 2019 and 2029, more than six times faster than the projected growth rate for all occupations.
 Graduates with a master's degree in addiction counseling and licensure can access some of the most desirable and lucrative positions in the field.

 Counseling professionals enjoy the personal rewards of helping individuals, families, and entire communities while also benefiting from strong salaries and growth potential.

 Earning a master's degree in addiction counseling can prove challenging, as these programs typically require two years of study, extensive research, and significant clinical components.
 Professionals who wish to earn licensure must complete substantial postgraduate clinical requirements, which often include 3,000-5,000 supervised hours.

 Once eligible, candidates must pass an examination to earn licensure.
 They then need to maintain their license by completing a certain number of continuing education credits every 2-3 years.

 Find the best online master's in addiction and recovery programs.

 Featured Master's Programs in Counseling

-How to Get Into a MAC Degree
+How to Get Into a Master's in Addiction Counseling Program

 For admission into a master's degree in addiction counseling, prospective students typically need a bachelor's degree.
 Some schools may require a psychology-related degree and a minimum GPA.
 Others may require some counseling or psychology course prerequisites.